matthewhuff89/roarke/gdd.md

 #### Elves
 #### Humans
 #### Aliens (Intergalactic and Interdimensional)
+#### Astral Beings
+##### Demons
+  - Born of the thought and emotional energy of living mortals.
+  - Can be benevolent, orderly beings, or cruel, chaotic monsters.
+  - They are simply the manifestation of the emotions of the populace.

 #### Immortals (Gods, Old Ones, high level magical beings, Emperor-class AIs)

 ##### The God of Storms